 Break Out the Wipes & Spray!

 After the class leaves, take the materials in the hoops and wipe them down with a Clorox wipe.
-You could also use Lysol spray and make a sweeping motion over the instruments, flip them over, and sprayed the other side.
-This is especially helpful when I used scarves and Beat Buddies since I can’t wash them between classes.
+You could also use disinfecting spray and make a sweeping motion over the instruments, flip them over, and sprayed the other side.
+As for scarves, I made enough for each child to have one for about $7.
+Beat buddies went into Ziploc bags for easy cleaning.

 Wipes require only 4 minutes of contact time, rather than the 10 minutes needed for Lysol spray, so wipes would be more effective.
 You could set up several hula hoops for instruments that need to be wiped down so that children don’t congregate to one area.
 It also helps spread the items out more.